Eleven4AI/SpeechForensics/README.md

    | FaceForensic++ | FakeAVCeleb | KoDF |
    | :------------: | :-------------: | :-------------: |
    | 97.6% | 99.0% | 91.7% |

-## 🔥Tips
-The anonymous code repository can neither be downloaded nor cloned, if necessary, check the codes we provide in the supplementary material.